marcio-da-silva-arantes/ProOF/README.md

-# ProOF
-Professional Optimization Framework
+# ProOF - Professional Optimization Framework
+### Team

+* Márcio S. Arantes
+* Claudio F. M. Toledo
+* Flaviana M. S. Amorim

 ProOF is a computational tool developed to assist professionals in implementing optimization methods and problem solving.
 The tool can be considered as a development environment (framework) and focuses primarily on guiding the implementation of computational methods and varied problems using the paradigm as object-oriented programming.